DalerAsrorov/syncloud-queue/README.md

 - Make "Next" button transition faster.
 It is slow because of (*)
 - If the user is searching artists fast, there is an error that is due to state being changed before all tracks are resolved.
+- Currently, if the track gets deleted, it continues playing the track without acknowledging the change of state.
+In this case, we should add a setNextTrack action after onDelete prop method which will set track to the next track in order.
+However, if the queue is empty after the track deletion, set current track to -1 (default).
 - Add "reapeatTimes" feature
     - User can increase number of times a song in a queue can be played before it's removed (pop).